Providing Effective Feedback

 Step 1: Review learning objectives and assignments and decide which need more feedback from you, and which would benefit from peer review.

 Step 2: Because a plethora of instructor- and peer-feedback mechanisms are available for online courses, explore different options to find the best fit for your content.
-Moodle provides multiple features that allow different types of feedback:
+NC State provides multiple features that allow different types of feedback:

-Step 3: Prep students for when they should expect feedback from you; also, communicate how important peer feedback is for your course.
+Step 3: Prepare students for when they should expect feedback from you.
+Communicate how important peer feedback is for your course.
 This should be mentioned in the syllabus and highlighted in the “Getting Started” section of the course.

 Step 4: Create a screencast that illustrates how students are to go about finding grades and feedback in your course.